-Portugal is a small European country on the Atlantic Ocean, sharing Iberian Peninsula with Spain.
+Portugal is a small European country on the Atlantic Ocean, sharing the Iberian Peninsula with Spain.
 The country’s position at the sea has shaped its past and present and will inevitably shape its future.
-Portugal was major maritime power during 16th to 19th century and this has left deep impact into its culture and history.
-Overseas colonization did not only bring Portuguese language and culture to distant countries, but brought other cultures back to Portugal, which made it richer and unique.
+Portugal was major maritime power during the 16th to 19th century and this has left a deep impact on its culture and history.
+Overseas colonization did not only bring the Portuguese language and culture to distant countries but brought other cultures back to Portugal, which made it richer and unique.

-Before Portugal became empire, between 8th and 12th century, it was influenced by Muslim culture, bringing to the area specific, Moorish style.
+Before Portugal became an empire, between the 8th and 12th centuries, it was influenced by Muslim culture, bringing to the area a specific, Moorish style.

-Additional to the mainland, Portugal also have Azores islands and archipelago of Berlengas with high mountains of Madeira.
+Additional to the mainland, Portugal also has Azores islands and the archipelago of the Berlengas with high mountains of Madeira.

-Position at the sea and great climate also influences quality of local food and wine, which is yet another reason to visit Portugal.
+Position at the sea and great climate also influence the quality of local food and wine, which is yet another reason to visit Portugal.

 - Official name: Portuguese Republic